Feature Photo: Randy Miramontez / Shutterstock.com

 Top 10 Fleetwood Mac Love Songs

-#10 – Sentimental Lady
+# 10 – Sentimental Lady

-#9 – Hypnotized
+# 9 – Hypnotized

 We continue our Top 10 Fleetwood Mac Love songs list with another great one by Bob Welch.
-Bob Welch composed the song “Hypnotized,” which was released on the album Mystery To Me.
+Bob Welch composed the song “Hypnotized,” released on the album Mystery To Me.
 The album was released in 1973.
-“Hypnotized,” is a spiritual love song.
+“Hypnotized” is a spiritual love song.
 The lyrics point to a love for coming home.
 It’s not clear if he means home on Earth or somewhere else, but it’s obvious how important it is and how much in love he is with the idea.

-#8 – Rhiannon
+# 8 – Rhiannon

-#7 – Silver Springs
+# 7 – Silver Springs

 Speaking of which, Stevie Nicks also penned “Silver Springs,” which was meant for Rumours but instead became a B-side for “Go Your Own Way.”
-She has explicitly said the change happened because of internal tensions, which is perhaps unsurprising when one learns that the song is about her breakup with Buckingham.
+She has explicitly said the change happened because of internal tensions, perhaps unsurprising when one learns that the song is about her breakup with Buckingham.
 Supposedly, the fights over the song were so bad that they came close to breaking up the band itself.
-Regardless, “Silver Springs” is worth a listen even though its longer length and slower tempo make it rather unusual by the standards of Fleetwood Mac.
+Regardless, “Silver Springs” is worth a listen to, even though its longer length and slower tempo make it rather unusual by the standards of Fleetwood Mac.

-#6 – Songbird
+# 6 – Songbird

 “Songbird” is also associated with Rumours.
 However, it is a Christina McVie song.
 As the story goes, she came up with the song towards the end of a recording session, so she didn’t have anyone else to record it with.
-Thanks to that, she stayed awake throughout the night to ensure that she wouldn’t forget its structure and melody.
-It seems safe to say that her efforts paid out.
+Thanks to that, she stayed awake throughout the night to ensure she wouldn’t forget its structure and melody.
+It seems safe to say that her efforts paid off.
 “Songbird” wasn’t a single but went gold in the United Kingdom anyway.
 Moreover, it is popular, as shown by how McVie often sings the song at the end of concerts.

 #5 – Don’t Stop